Joping23/CodeLMRA/README.md

 ## Source Inference Attacks :

-Example of launching the model-based SIA on FlightPrices:
+Example of launching the SIA on FlightPrices:

 We need first to make sure that the LMRA was previously launched, then go to the folder ExpFlightPrices and launch SIA.py